JosePaumard/2024_DevoxxFR-Amber-lab/Readme.md

 ## Introduction

-This lab covers three elements of the Amber project:
+This lab covers four elements of the Amber project:

 1. Text blocks
 2. Records
 3. Sealed types and pattern matching
+4. Data oriented programming

 Each part is implemented in its own module, so that you can follow one or the other, independently.